Details

 Italian Space Age Incamiciato Vessel

-Created by Humpty Dumpty Design Studio
+Provenance report compiled by Humpty Dumpty Design Studio

-This object stands as a definitive artifact of Italian Space Age Pop Art, epitomizing the bold, graphic language that redefined post-war Italian design in the early 1970s.
-Attributed to c.1970–1972, it belongs to the short but influential window when Murano glasshouses embraced the rigor of Pop and Op Art, favoring sharp geometry and high-contrast color schemes over organic mid-century forms.
+This object stands as a definitive artifact of Italian Space Age Pop Art, epitomizing the bold, graphic language that redefined postwar Italian design in the early 1970s.
+Attributed to c.
+1970–1972, it belongs to the short but influential window when Murano glasshouses embraced the rigor of Pop and Op Art, favoring sharp geometry and high-contrast color schemes over organic mid-century forms.

 The vessel is classified as incamiciato, the technically demanding process in which distinct glass layers are “jacketed” together while hot.
 Its vivid saturation is achieved through a double casing: a thick, opaque white layer encased within a crystalline ruby-red shell.
 Within this structure, large white discs appear perfectly symmetrical—not painted or applied, but embedded as inclusions during blowing.
 Their crisp definition reflects the mastery of timing and control required by the maestro, who ensured the forms remained stable without distortion under intense heat.

-The dating to the early 1970s is confirmed by its allegiance to the peak of geometric experimentation led by Carlo Nason, Carlo Moretti, and their contemporaries.
+The dating to the early 1970s is supported by its allegiance to the peak of geometric experimentation led by Carlo Nason, Carlo Moretti, and their contemporaries.
 The vessel’s bold symmetry, saturated color, and technical discipline strongly align with the output of A.V.
-Mazzega and Opaline Florence, where traditional Murano craft was consciously reimagined for a new Space Age sensibility.
+Mazzega and Opaline Florence, where traditional Murano craft was consciously reimagined for a Space Age sensibility.

 As such, this vessel represents not only a feat of technical glassmaking but also a cultural artifact: a point where centuries-old Venetian tradition intersected with the radical energy of the Studio Glass movement and the futuristic optimism of its time.